 Garden waste collection

-New customers can join the garden waste scheme here.
+Residents can now join the 2019/20 garden waste scheme.

 Frequently asked questions

 Answers to the commonly asked questions about the garden waste collection service in the Rushcliffe area.

 No, the service is entirely optional.
 If you do not join the scheme, the Council will not collect your garden waste if it is left out for collection.
 Please notify us and we will arrange to collect your garden waste bin.

 Existing customers: If you are already a member of the scheme (i.e you already have your garden waste collected) you should have been contacted regarding payment for the upcoming year - you do not need to join again.

 New customers: New customers can apply to join the garden waste scheme from 1 February 2019.
 To apply, please complete this online form.